pixelpost/pixelpost/ReadMe.txt

 PROGRAM REQUIREMENTS
 -------------------------------------------------------------------------

-These are the requirements for PixelPost:
+These are the requirements for Pixelpost:
-- sufficient Webspace: not for PixelPost (around 400 KB), but for your images ;=)
+- sufficient Webspace: not for Pixelpost (around 400 KB), but for your images ;=)
 - Apache Webserver or Windows IIS
 - PHP, version 4.3.0 or higher
 - PHP with GD-lib (with JPG-support), required for thumbnailing